mrtolkien/blog/content/posts/2025/08-07-llms/index.md

 GPT 4.1 and 5 are mostly bad, _but_ are very good at following strict guidelines.
 With a lot of tooling, you can get decent results out of it (see below).

+Local models are also an option, but at the moment they really can't compete with the huge closed models.
+Most small-medium models suck with tools, suck at complex features, and will be very slow.

+I use local models for my private personal assistant, but for producing code they are unfortunately too underpowered at the moment.

 ## Products

 ### Github Copilot